 Email us to set up a time and day!

 11. Who hosts the show?

 Greg and Rob host The Paunch Stevenson Show.
 We grew up in Belleville, NJ, throughout the 1980s and 90s.
-Our education consisted of several public schools, which could have easily doubled for insane asylums.
-Some of our favorite toys were Transformers, He-Man and the Masters of the Universe, the Real Ghostbusters, Teenage Mutant Ninja Turtles, the Atari 2600, the Nintendo Entertainment System, and the Super Nintendo Entertainment System.
+Our education consisted of several public schools, which could have easily doubled as insane asylums.
+Some of our favorite toys were Transformers, He-Man and the Masters of the Universe, the Real Ghostbusters, Teenage Mutant Ninja Turtles, the Atari 2600, the Nintendo Entertainment System, the Sega Genesis, and the Super Nintendo Entertainment System.